Charter of the French Language: Labour relations

-Nineteen articles of the Charter provide for the general goal of making French the language of labour relations and implementing each worker's right to carry on their activities in French.
+Nineteen articles of the Charter provide for the general goal of making French the language of labour relations and ensuring each worker's right to work in French.

 Employers are to draw up written communications to all or part of their staff, including after termination of the employment relationship, in French.
 They are also required to publish offers of employment, transfer or promotion in the official language.
-An employment contract must be provided in French first to a candidate if it falls under the definition of contracts of adhesion (i.e. a contract whose main provisions are not negotiable).
+An employment contract must be provided in French first to a candidate if it falls under the definition of contracts of adhesion (i.e., a contract whose main provisions are not negotiable).
 It is only after the parties have examined the contract's French version that they may choose to be bound by its version in another language.
-Freely negotiated employment contracts may be drawn up in another language than French at the parties' express with.
+Freely negotiated employment contracts may be drawn up in another language than French at the parties' express wish.

-In particular, an employer cannot dismiss, lay off, demote, transfer or take reprisals against or impose any other penalty on a staff member on the sole account of his being exclusively French-speaking or of possessing insufficient knowledge of a non-official language, or because that member demanded the respect of his right to work in French.
+In particular, an employer cannot dismiss, lay off, demote, transfer or take reprisals against, or impose any other penalty on, a staff member on the sole account of he or she being exclusively French-speaking or of possessing insufficient knowledge of a non-official language, or because that member demanded the respect of his or her right to work in French.
 As a job requirement, knowledge or a specific level of knowledge of a language other than French is prohibited, unless the nature of the duties require it.